roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![NZXT H500 Computer Case](./img/nzxt-h500-pc-case.jpg "NZXT H500 Computer Case")
 <div class="image-title">Computer case without glass panel</div>

-On the top side of the box you can see the front panel of the case.
+On the top side of the box, you can see the front panel of the case.
 You can have a few more ports there as well as power buttons.

 ![NZXT H500 Front Panel](./img/nzxt-h500-front-panel.jpg "NZXT H500 Front Panel")
 <div class="image-title">Computer case front panel</div>

-First of all, install main I/O ports cover that comes with your motherboard into your computer case.
+First of all, install the main I/O ports cover that comes with your motherboard into your computer case.
 Surprisingly, it's important to make sure that all little latches on the sides of the cover are fully installed and visible on the flip side.
 Otherwise, they may prevent you from screwing your motherboard down.

 ![I/O Port Cover Latches](./img/io-cover-latches.jpg "I/O Port Cover Latches")
 <div class="image-title">Three little metal latches on the top side of I/O port cover.
 You should see them on the all of the sides</div>